Once you realize that the person with dementia is feeling pain, the next step is to track down WHAT is causing the pain and treat accordingly.

 Ibuprofen and naproxen can be introduced, initially at over-the-counter dosages and then at prescription dosages.

 Opiates are appropriate for severe, long-term pain.
+Addiction is not an issue here.
+All of the dementias are terminal diseases.

 I have found that patches, such as fentanyl patches, that release constant low levels of the medication, are effective.